 ETHEL’s touring programs develop new audiences for contemporary concert music and connect audiences to its constantly renewing repertoire.
 The group has appeared in 36 states across the U.S. during its three recent seasons, in locations ranging from prominent urban venues, to Hopi and Navajo reservations, to college and university campuses large and small.
 2015/16 touring programs include Grace, ETHEL’S Documerica, and The River.
 Blue Dress will be added in 2016/17.

-A meditation on America’s relationship to our land, our resources, and ourselves, Documerica is a multimedia concert that melds multiple screen video projections with original music by some of today’s top composers, performed with electrifying virtuosity by ETHEL.
+A meditation on America’s relationship to our land, our resources, and ourselves, Documerica is a multimedia concert that melds multiple screen video projections with original music by some of today’s top composers.
+Documerica is performed with electrifying virtuosity by the post modern quartet ETHEL.

 Featuring new work by ETHEL members and commissioned composers Mary Ellen Childs, Ulysses Owens Jr., Jerod Impichchaachaaha’ Tate, and James Kimo Williams, the program’s music is in constant dialogue with the projections in an arc that is by turns urban, rural, pastoral, and gritty.
 ETHEL selected composers for ETHEL’s Documerica who represent the diversity of America.
 Hailing from different regions, backgrounds and generations, and influenced by a variety of musical practices, genres and forms, each contributes his or her distinctive voice to the program.